Steadsoft/Syscode/Docs/alignment.md

 The attributes `offset` and `pad` include a unit specifier of either `bit` or `byte` like `offset(3, bit)` or `pad(11,byte)` the `bit` forms only being permitted when the preceding field is a bit field.

+Only bit fields can ever have a bit offset, non bit fields are always aligned at least a 1-byte boundary.